 The Xtreme boot offers maximum performance in a lightweight rugged solution for using Radiation Alert® products in the field.
-The Xtreme boot is designed specifically for individuals operating in tough environments, such as 1st Responders and Mining and HAZMAT crews.
+The Xtreme boot is designed specifically for individuals operating in tough environments, such as 1st Responders, Mining and HAZMAT crews.
 Made of a RoHS compliant TPE rubber, the case also offers superior grip and drop protection.
+When using the pancake detector, a protective cap opens on the back of the case exposing the end window of the GM for alpha detection.